astorDev/Astor.Logging/docs/json-logs.md

 If we `dotnet run` the code we'll get the following JSON

 > This log is formatted for readability.
-Actual JSON log will be written in the single line.
-However, you can get the JSON formatted by changing code to following: `l.AddJsonConsole(c => c.JsonWriterOptions = new () { Indented = true })`
+The actual JSON log will be written in a single line.
+However, you can get the JSON formatted by changing the code to the following: `l.AddJsonConsole(c => c.JsonWriterOptions = new () { Indented = true })`

 ```json
 {